sanheensethi/notes/Recursion/readme.md

 - It can be `related with mathematics` in `mathematical induction`.
 - We just have faith that the function is true for n = k, then we find only for n = k+1

+> Note: Practice Basic Question from PEPCODING Website or Youtube first then from Aditya Verma Youtube

 Example : let we have to find the sum of n natural numbers, so we have to find: sum(n), now let n = 5, sum(5)  = 1 + 2 + 3 + 4 + 5
 we know that thing, but suppose we have faith that my sum function knows the answer for sum(4) = 1 + 2 + 3 + 4 then we have to just add 5 in sum(4),